Internet-Draft Rego Policy in OAuth March 2026

 content:

-REQUIRED (if uri not present).
+REQUIRED (if uri is not present).
 The Rego policy as a string.
 The policy MUST be syntactically valid Rego.
+If both content and uri are present, content takes precedence and uri is ignored.

 uri: